 Figure 4: Training Requirement Assessment Report High level document flow.

 The template proposed in Table 4 proposes all the training requirements with the schema to indicate whether the requirement has been satisfied or not.
-The Pilot Owner moderator will extract, for each training activities, the specific requirements and propose them to the trainees after the execution of the activities.
+The Pilot Owner moderator will extract, for each training activity, the specific requirements and propose them to the trainees after the execution of the activities.
 Specific requirements can be related to more than one training activities.
 Specific details on the requirements can be found in Table 2 and in Deliverable D2.1.

-The integrated documents, with all the feedback collected, will give an idea of the completeness of the training programmes proposed by the team for the evaluation phase.
+The integrated documents, with all the feedback collected, will give an idea of the completeness of the training programs proposed by the team for the evaluation phase.

 Table 4: Pilot Training Requirement satisfaction template.